kudobuilder/kudo.dev/content/docs/tasks.md

         - deployment.yaml
 ```

 **Note:** deleting non-existing resources is always successful.
-As of KUDO 0.9.0, it will not wait for the resource to be actually removed e.g. k8s imposes a default graceful termination period of 30 seconds when terminating pods, however, a delete-task will be done before that.
+As of version 0.9.0, KUDO will not wait for the resource to be actually removed and will finish the task when the API server accepts the deletion request.
+So in case of Pods, k8s imposes a default graceful termination period of 30 seconds, however, a delete-task will be done before that.
+KUDO 0.9.0 will not wait for [resource finalizers](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) should they exist.

 ## Pipe-Task